 - Who are your clients/customers?

-- At your company, who is the person making the buying decisions?
+- At your company, who’s the person making the buying decisions?

 - What makes your company different from your competition?

 Periodically evaluate your list of contacts to see who might be able to help take your networking to the next level.
-Needs and opportunities change over time, and you never know who will help you in the future.
+Needs and opportunities change over time, and you never know who’ll help you in the future.
 Sometimes you need to look back to go forward.

 7. Bring Business Cards

-Always have more than enough business cards handy at a networking event so people can remember who you are after the event is over.
-Don’t wait for your new business contact to ask for one; be proactive and offer it.
+Always have more than enough business cards handy at a networking event, so people can remember who you are after the event is over.
+Don’t wait for your new business contacts to ask for one; be proactive and offer it.
 Let them know you want to hear from them, and ask for their card as well.